enketo/enketo-express/README.md

 * re-build with `grunt`

 ### Developer tools
-* install nodemon (`npm install -g nodemon`) to automatically restart the server when a file changes
+* install [nodemon](https://github.com/remy/nodemon) to automatically restart the server when a file changes
 * the easiest way to start the app in development and debugging mode with livereload is with `grunt develop`

 ### Differences with [MartijnR/enketo](https://github.com/MartijnR/enketo)